-c.
-Obligations during federal election period:

-When a voting period begins, a registrant must within 14 days review their registration information and provide a notice to confirm registration is up to date, or if information is not up to date, update the information.
+- c.
+Obligations during federal election period: - When a voting period begins, a registrant must within 14 days review their registration information and provide a notice to confirm registration is up to date, or if information is not up to date, update the information.
 During a voting period, a registrant must report any parliamentary or general political lobbying or communications activity undertaken on behalf of the foreign principal which relates to the vote within seven days of the activity commencing.
-Similarly, registrants must report within seven days disbursement activities relating to the vote which reach the electoral donations threshold or multiples of this threshold.

-d.
-Disclosure requirements for registrable communications activity:

-Particular disclosure obligations apply to communications activities that are registrable activities.
-The specific requirements differ depending on the type of communications activity being undertaken.
+Similarly, registrants must report within seven days disbursement activities relating to the vote which reach the electoral donations threshold or multiples of this threshold. - d.
+Disclosure requirements for registrable communications activity: Particular disclosure obligations apply to communications activities that are registrable activities.
+The specific requirements differ depending on the type of communications activity being undertaken (refer to: Foreign Influence Transparency Scheme Factsheet 10 Disclosures in Communications Activity).